JankMajesty/VDT_CBtest/pages/themes.md

 ## African American Suffrage

-One of the most common grievances throughout the Vicksburg Daily Times regarded the federal government’s push for nationwide African American suffrage.
+One of the most common grievances throughout The Vicksburg Daily Times regarded the federal government’s push for nationwide African American suffrage.
 In the post-Civil War American South, the emancipation of the formerly enslaved was not viewed as progress but instead seen as a punishment given by the victorious North to destroy the South’s white-dominated social and political structure.

-Through many scathing editorials, news reports, and reprinted speeches, the Vicksburg Daily Times echoes the sentiment of suffrage as punishment in its efforts to shape the public opinion against this radical Republican policy.
+Through many scathing editorials, news reports, and reprinted speeches, The Vicksburg Daily Times echoes the sentiment of suffrage as punishment in its efforts to shape the public opinion against this radical Republican policy.
 The articles curated in this website reveal a constant overarching narrative that questioned the integration of Black men and women into society and spread fear of the end of traditional Southern values.
-As you explore these articles, you will see how the Vicksburg Daily Times used its platform to strongly oppose suffrage, framing it as one of the worst injustices committed against the white citizens of the defeated South.
+As you explore these articles, you will see how The Vicksburg Daily Times used its platform to strongly oppose suffrage, framing it as one of the worst injustices committed against the white citizens of the defeated South.

 **Explore the newspapers:**